 IN THE CIRCUIT COURT OF THE JUDICIAL CIRCUIT,

 IN AND FOR COUNTY, FLORIDA

 Case No :

 Case No.: Division:

 Petitioner, and

 anu

 ,

 Respondent.

 NOTICE

 NOTICE E OF RELATED CASES

-1. Petitioner submits this Notice of Related Cases as required by Florida Rule of Judicial A 2.545(d).
-A related case may be an open or closed civil, criminal, guardianship, dom juvenile delinquency, juvenile dependency, or domestic relations case.
-A case is "refamily law case if it involves any of the same parties, children, or issues and it is pendithe party files a family case; if it affects the court's jurisdiction to proceed; if an order case may conflict with an order on the same issues in the new case; or if an order in
+1. Petitioner submits this Notice of Related Cases as required by Florida Rule of Judicial Administr 2.545(d).
+A related case may be an open or closed civil, criminal, guardianship, domestic viol juvenile delinquency, juvenile dependency, or domestic relations case.
+A case is "related" to family law case if it involves any of the same parties, children, or issues and it is pending at the the party files a family case; if it affects the court's jurisdiction to proceed; if an order in the recase may conflict with an order on the same issues in the new case; or if an order in the new

-may conflict with an order in the earlier r litigation.
+may conflict with an order in the earlier litigation.

 [check one only]

 There are no related cases.

-The following are the related case: s (add additional pages if necessary):
+The following are the related cases (add additional pages if necessary):

 Related Case No. 1 Case Name(s): Petitioner Respondent Case No.: Division:

 Type of Proceeding: [check all that app • •

 Dissolution of Marriage Paternity

 Custody Adoption

 Child Support Modification/Enforcement/Contempt Proceedings

 Juvenile Dependency Juvenile Delinquency

 Termination of Parental Rights Criminal

 Domestic/Sexual/Dating/Repeat Violence or Stalking Injunctions Mental Health Other {specify}

 VIOLETICE OF STRIKE HIGHICHOUS Ouici japecijy (